SAP-archive/iot-edge-samples/custom-services-additional-apis-messagebus/README.md

 ### SAP Edge Services, cloud edition

-1. Use a supported method to send data to IoT Services Gateway Edge.
+1. Use a supported method to send data to SAP IoT Edge Platform.
 For example, send data to the SAP IoT Edge Platform MQTT by using a tool like Paho App.
 ```json
 MESSAGE:       {
 				"capabilityAlternateId": "power",